By Ed Lively, PMP, PRINCE2 Practitioner, MCITP | IIL Senior Consultant and Trainer

 About the PMP® Certification

-Other than being a globally acknowledged certification and the potential to significantly increase salaries, the PMP certification also offers benefits like:
+Other than being a globally acknowledged certification and the potential to significantly increase salaries, the PMP certification also offers benefits such as:

-For current employers, the benefits of PMP-certified Project Managers far outweighs the cost.
-In PMI’s 2017 Pulse of the Profession: Success Rates Rise…Transforming the high cost of low performance, the executive summary states:
+For current employers, the benefits of PMP-certified Project Managers far outweigh the cost.

 How to get PMP certified